THE NEELA DURANTE MYSTERIES

 THE CLUCKS AND CLUES COZY MYSTERIES

-A Hollywood housewife turned homesteader digs up small-town secrets and cracks cases in this clever, irreverent series.
+A Hollywood housewife turned homesteader digs up small-town secrets and cracks more than eggshells in this clever, irreverent series.

 A Cop and a Coop